We are committed to protecting your personal information.

 We are committed to ensuring that suppliers who process personal data on BLNSS’s behalf as ‘data processors’ treat your personal data carefully and in accordance with our written instructions and data protection legislation.
 We regularly review the written agreements we have with organisations and individuals that process personal data on our behalf.
 These include services such as postal delivery, e-mail communication, marketing support, market research, data analysis, payment processing, data storage and backup, payroll and other administrative and HR functions.
 They have access to personal information needed to deliver the service, but may not use this personal information for other purposes.

-Under data protection legislation applying from May 25 2018, you have the rights listed below.
+Under the Data Protection Act 2018, you have the rights listed below.
 Get in touch as described in the ‘Contact and further information’ section if you wish to exercise any of your rights.
 We will respond within one month, though in some circumstances we may need to extend the time for a full response for a further two months.
 You will not usually need to pay us for making the request.
+However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
+Alternatively, we may refuse to comply with the request in such circumstances.

 For further, independent information and detail about your rights, see https://ico.org.uk/for-the-public/

-• The right to restrict processing – you have the right to ask us to limit how we collect and use your personal data, for example, to stop us deleting data that you might need in relation to a legal claim.
+- The right to restrict processing – you have the right to ask us to limit how we collect and use your personal data, for example, to stop us deleting data that you might need in relation to a legal claim, or to suspend processing if you want us to establish its accuracy or the reason for processing it..

 We maintain appropriate levels of security in relation to the collection, storage and disclosure of your personal data and confidential information.
 Information is stored securely by BLNSS in electronic files and databases on servers at our offices, off-site locations and in the cloud.
 We also store information in paper files and records.

-We have security measures in place to protect against the loss, misuse and alteration of personal data under our control.
+We have security measures in place to protect against the loss, misuse, alteration or disclosure of personal data under our control.
 These include: limiting access to personal information to authorised individuals; encrypting information; protecting systems, drives, folders and files by password; physical security measures; and regular backups of information to protect against ransomware and systems failure.

-While we cannot guarantee that loss, misuse or alteration of data will not occur while it is under our control, we take appropriate measures to try to prevent this.
+While we cannot guarantee that loss, misuse, alteration or disclosure of data will not occur while it is under our control, we take appropriate measures to try to prevent this.
+We also have procedures to deal with any suspected data security breach and will notify affected data subjects and any applicable regulator of a suspected breach where we are legally required to do so.

 Any sensitive or special categories of data collected and used by BLNSS are only shared on a need-to-know basis.
 In the course of providing our advice services, we may collect certain categories of sensitive data, including details of race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; and sexual orientation.
 Such processing typically relates to our legitimate interests as an advice provider, employer and in some limited circumstances, enables us to comply with our duty of care to people who contribute to our work on a voluntary basis.
 In some situations, we will process such data with your consent, for example when providing it to third party organisations in connection with your advice and support needs.